React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 Hooks were introduced in React 16.8 to solve several key problems:

-1. Class component complexity — Classes required boilerplate (this binding, lifecycle methods) that made code harder to maintain.
+1. Class component complexity — Classes required boilerplate (this binding, lifecycle methods) that made code harder to read and maintain.

 3. Scattered related logic — In class components, setup and cleanup logic lived in different lifecycle methods.
-Hooks colocate related logic.
+Hooks colocate related logic in a single function.

 Hooks are backwards-compatible — you can adopt them incrementally without rewriting class components.